micmro/require-demo/README.md

 require-demo
 ============
 Demo of using require in a multi-page app (a global and 0-n secondary entry files).
-It also loads the files as `<script>` tags to optimize for the browsers lookahead preloader.

 Setup demo server and tools
 ---------------------------